rappopo/dab/doc/FIND.md

 }
 ```

-If no documents could be found, it should **NOT** yield error.
+If no document found, it should **NOT** yield error.
 Instead, it sould return an empty data with total = 0.

 `total` is the total number of documents found matched with your query.
 Optional, but strongly recommended to return this value.